TylerJost/incucyteClusterTracking/README.md

 | minpts | Increase when clusters are not tracking for long enough.
 Typically, this is used for less dense clusters which end prematurely. |
 | absMin  | Adjust rarely when calibration is not working properly.
 This is a case by case basis. |
 | sizeI | Increase when clusters are not tracking for long enough, typically near the end when they are close to disappearing but need a stronger push. |

-## Tracking an Entire Plate
-Calibrating for each plate is the most difficult part, and once the ideal parameters are deter